-Install a set at the end of a long walk in wardrobe, and use mirrored doors to maximise the feeling of space.
+Install a set at the end of a long walk in closet, and use mirrored doors to maximize the feeling of space.

 4. News on shoes

-Alternatively, attach Polaroids of teh shoes inside to teh outside of existing shoe boxes, ready for easy identification.
+Alternatively, attach Polaroids of the shoes inside to the outside of existing shoe boxes, ready for easy identification.